Awareness of biodiversity

 More information on Article 17 reporting can be found here:

-Associated with indicator B.7.i, this indicator focuses on the number of habitats for which pollution is a major threat to their status.
-It will show how the number of habitats affected changes over time.
+Associated with indicator B.7.i (Number of Habitats Directive habitats with favourable, inadequate, or bad status), this indicator focuses on the number of habitats for which pollution is a major threat to their status.